achilleasa/dart_amqp_rpc/README.md

 # Examples

-The [examples](https://github.com/achilleasa/dart_amqp_rpc/tree/master/examples) folder contains detailed examples on using this library to provide a fibonacci calculator service using **JSON** and **protocol buffers** as the messaging codecs.
+The [example](https://github.com/achilleasa/dart_amqp_rpc/tree/master/example) folder contains detailed example on using this library to provide a fibonacci calculator service using **JSON** and **protocol buffers** as the messaging codecs.

 # License